William Farrer: Early years

 Farrer was born on 3 April 1845 in the town of Docker, Westmorland in the English north west (now Cumbria).
 The son of Thomas Farrer, a tenant farmer, and his wife Sarah William, William Farrer was selected for a scholarship at Christ's Hospital, London where he was awarded a gold and silver medal for mathematics and soon earned a scholarship to Pembroke College where, after earning a B.A. at Pembroke College, Cambridge in 1868, Farrer emigrated to Australia in 1870.
 A sufferer of tuberculosis, Farrer hoped to find Australia's drier warmer climate more agreeable to his then delicate medical condition.

 Initially, Farrer lived with friends at Parramatta but was later employed as a tutor in Duntroon, then in regional New South Wales (now part of the Australian Capital Territory).
 In 1873 he published Grass and Sheep-farming A Paper: Speculative and Suggestive which dealt with the suitability of various soils for grasses and the scientific side of sheep-farming.
 After working as a tutor on George Campbell's sheep station at Duntroon, he qualified as a surveyor in 1875.
-Farrer worked for the Department of Lands in wheat growing districts of NSW from 1875–1886.
+Farrer worked for the Department of Lands in wheat growing districts of NSW from 1875 to 1886.